sanazshaik/sanazshaik/README.md

 - 👋 Hi, I’m @sanazshaik
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning at Virginia Tech
+- 🌱 I am currently pursuing my masters at Georgia Tech & received a B.S. in Data Science at Virginia Tech
 - 📫 How to reach me @ sanazshaik@gmail.com

 <!---